What is the best Star Wars series? Here’s our complete ranking of the many TV series based in George Lucas’ galaxy far, far away.

-Figuring out the best Star Wars series, then, isn’t an easy question.
-Do we give points for presentation?
-Should great performances take precedent?
-Impact on the established Skywalker Saga shouldn’t be taken for granted, either.
-We’ve taken it all into account for our ranking, to tell what Star Wars shows you need to watch and rewatch, and what you can really just gloss over.
+Figuring out the best Star Wars series, then, isn’t an easy task.
+Should great performances take precedence?
+The impact on the established Skywalker family tree set up throughout the Star Wars movies in order shouldn’t be taken for granted, either.
+So, we’ve taken it all into account for our ranking to tell you which Star Wars shows are at the top of the space crop.

-Star Wars series, ranked from worst to best:
+All 12 Star Wars series ranked from worst to best:

 - The Book of Boba Fett